-There is a networking app I use almost each time I get to work on any internet enabled projects.
+There is a networking app I use almost every time I get to work on any internet enabled projects.
 Fing has been mentioned by me before briefly, but I feel that this app deserves a bit more exposure and general love.

 The main purpose of the Fing is to scan and share the information about devices connected to your local (or not) network.
 In all honesty, you can get this information by logging into a router or running few advanced commands on your Raspberry, but Fing makes it incredibly easy.
 Take a look at the screenshots below.
 I don’t think there is much to explain as the app is well designed.

 One tap of the finger and the following information is provided for you: